 Preamp tubes can go bad at any time and for any reason.
 There is normally no way to determine how long they will last.
 Sometimes the heater inside can fail and will no longer glow.
 This will prevent it from working completely.

-In other circumstances, a failure inside can cause volume loss or distortion issues that were not there before.
+In other circumstances, a failure inside can cause volume loss or distortion issues.
+Most of which were not there before.
 And even though preamp tubes can last a very long time, this is not the case with each one.

 Bad Preamp Tube Symptoms